AP VoteCast: Health care, climate top issues ... | Taiwan News

 PRIMARY PROCESS SKEPTICISM

 Voters are skeptical that the Democratic Party’s nomination process is fair.
-Nearly 2 in 10 say they are very confident that the process for selecting a presidential nominee is fair.
-About one-third have little to no confidence, while nearly half say they are somewhat confident.
+Just about 1 in 10 say they are very confident that the process for selecting a presidential nominee is fair.
+Roughly 4 in 10 have little to no confidence.
+Roughly the same number say they are somewhat confident.

 DEBATING HEALTH CARE